 In 1980, the Church offered me a full-time position in Salt Lake City and I have been involved with translation and non-English publications ever since.
 For a number of years, I supervised translators in Latin America (native Indian languages) and Africa.

-After that, I was the manager of the Scriptures and Production Coordination division of the Curriculum Department, which was the project office that coordinates Church materials.
-My job was to make sure that printed publications, Internet projects, interactive multimedia products, software translations, satellite broadcasts, videos, and general correspondence are properly approved, written, edited, designed, translated, printed and distributed worldwide.
+After that, I was the manager of the Scriptures and Production Coordination division of the Curriculum Department, which was the project office that coordinated Church materials.
+My job was to make sure that printed publications, internet projects, interactive multimedia products, software translations, satellite broadcasts, videos, and general correspondence were properly approved, written, edited, designed, translated, printed and distributed worldwide.
 We managed 8,000 projects through these stages in 185 languages.